 - 1. Leave 4 dead trees/acre, (minimum 16 inches diameter breast height and 40 feet tall) as wildlife trees.
-Leave green trees if no dead trees are available. - 2.
-All other snags would be left, except those identified as safety hazards. - 3.
+Leave green trees that show signs of defects, disease or greatest potential for mortality if no dead trees are available. - 2.
+Snags would be left, except those identified as safety hazards.
+Snags cut for safety concerns would be left on site for down woody debris. - 3.
 Leave a minimum of 240-500 lineal feet per acre of down woody material and 3-10 percent ground cover.
 Preference is for full-length trees. - 4.
-A regulative closure (Code of Federal Regulations) would be placed on Forest Development Roads 2640230 and 4320000, except for vehicles under 40 inches wide from December 1st to April 1st. - 5.
-A seasonal restriction (March 1-July 15) would be placed on all harvest operations within 0.25 miles of the proposed stands associated with LSRs.
+A regulative closure (Code of Federal Regulations) would be placed on Forest Development Roads 2640230 and 4320000, except for vehicles under 40 inches wide from December 1st to April 1st. - Mitigation for the LSRs and unsurveyed suitable habitat would be a seasonal restriction (March 1-July 15) on all harvest operations (including any mechanical noxious weed control) within 65 yards (chainsaw noise) of the stands (Alternative 2 = 146, 160, 164, 225) (Alternative 3 = 160, 164, 211) associated with these LSRs.